christian-brindley/jwtpop/README.md

 #### Authentication nodes

 You'll need to add all four [groovy scripts](nodes) in this repo as [scripted decision nodes](https://backstage.forgerock.com/docs/am/6.5/authentication-guide/#auth-node-scripted-decision).
+Note that you'll need to make sure that all of the Java classes referenced by the scripts are permitted by the script engine whitelist [Refer to the knowledgebase article on whitelisting](https://backstage.forgerock.com/knowledge/kb/article/a44542794) for more details.

 The nodes are as follows